jasonbking/triton/docs/developer-guide/building.md

 sdcadm post-setup dev-sample-data
 ```

-Optionally, if present, the sdc_4096 package will also work fine, however
+Optionally, if present, the sdc\_4096 package will also work fine, however
 the Triton user doing the build must be given access to the package before
 it can be used to create an instance.
+Consult the Triton documentation for
+information on how to do this.

 ## Setting up the build environment(s)